 4. Be aware of children’s attention span

-Children have short attention spans.
-This means you need to change activities often.
-Alternating between more physical activities and calmer ones is effective.
+Children have short attention spans, so you’ll need to change activities regularly.
+Alternating between more physical activities and calmer ones is particularly effective and helps maintain engagement.

 5. Add an element of surprise